-The management of our office is overseen and driven by the senior officers group (SOG).
+The management of our office is overseen and driven by the Executive Leadership Group (ELG).

-The SOG is made up of the Ombudsman, three Deputy Ombudsman and the Directors of the corporate branch and strategic projects division.
+The ELG is made up of the Ombudsman, three Deputy Ombudsman and two Assistant Ombudsman.
 They usually meet weekly to update each other on their work and discuss any significant issues.

-The SOG is a deliberative body that forms the principal council of advice for the Ombudsman on major matters of policy and office management.
-The SOG has a central role in managing change in the office, and effectively communicating change to staff.
+The ELG is a deliberative body that forms the principal council of advice for the Ombudsman on major matters of policy and office management.
+The ELG has a central role in managing change in the office, and effectively communicating change to staff.

-The SOG is responsible for the maintenance of the office’s governance framework and driving continuous improvements to our processes and procedures.
-Specific functions of the SOG include:
+The ELG is responsible for the maintenance of the office’s governance framework and driving continuous improvements to our processes and procedures.
+Specific functions of the ELG include:

 - advising the Ombudsman on the strategic direction and management of the office

 - informing the Ombudsman and other senior officers of the major investigations, projects, inquiries and issues in each Branch so that all members of the ELG are equipped with up to date knowledge of office wide business initiatives and risks

 - discussing major legal, tactical, budgetary, human resource and other management issues, particularly those having implications for more than one Branch, with a view to reaching a consensus position to guide corporate action

 - providing advice to the Ombudsman on all matters of office wide policy and resource allocation